DS-567/AMD-AOHW25_620/Demonstrator/README.md

+# Demonstrator Repo

 ADD INTRO....

-# Demonstrator Dependencies
+## Demonstrator Dependencies

+Python version: 3.9

+VITIS version: 2023.1

 ⚠️ **Note:** This design is hardware-dependent and requires custom PCBs.
 The build instructions can still be followed, but the system will not be functional!

 ⚠️ **Note:** This design is specifically designed for the Nexys A7-100T development board (Artix-7 FPGA) only!

-# Steps to Run the Demonstrator
+## Build Steps to Run the Demonstrator

 There are two stages for building the demonstrator and must be performed in order.